BryanChim/Perl-Bioinformatics-Scripts/Markov Modeling/README.txt

     training set, or distribute pseudo-counts to adjust for non-occurrences.

 *** I've currently and naively assigned a constant negative pseudoscore for those cases where
-    a transition was never counted (currently set to -8).
-This would need to be tweaked for greater accuracy/validity in the future.
+    a transition was never counted ($dummy_pseudo_score -- currently set to -8).
+This will need to be tweaked for greater accuracy/validity sometime the future.